Weekly Events

 ORLEANS FEDERATED CHURCH

-The Orleans Community Food Shelf continues to operate each Monday morning from 8:30 to 10 a.m. with a prepacked bag distribution.
+The Orleans Community Food Shelf continues to operate Monday mornings from 8:30-9:30 a.m. with a pre-packed bag distribution.
 No sign up needed.
-Please note that there will be NO food shelf distribution on Labor Day; after Labor Day, the hours will be 8:30 to 10 a.m.

 TROY AREA LIONS CLUB COMMUNITY/SENIOR MEALSITE

 All are welcome to enjoy the weekly meal at the Westfield Community Center, 59 North Hill Road (at School Street).
 The meal is served at noon each Thursday.
-A $4 suggested donation is appreciated.
-To protect the health of senior citizens, as well as volunteer servers, the Troy and Area Lions Club, sponsors of the Westfield Mealsite Program, require that you be fully vaccinated to have a sit-down service.
-Takeout orders are available for pickup around 12:15.
+A $4 donation is suggested.
+To-go meals are available for pickup around 12:15.
 For pickup orders call 802-744-5466 after 10 a.m. on Thursday.

 Under the Feed it Forward Fund and Genny Meal program, 20 free meals will be available to patrons of the Genny’s two locations in Albany and Craftsbury.
 Donations to the Feed it Forward Fund, in the form of a check, can be made out and mailed to Craftsbury General Store, 118 South Craftsbury Road, Craftsbury, VT 05826, with Feed it Forward in the memo line.